 For Sheet Pan Greek Chicken and Veggies:

-- Toss bell pepper and onion slices with remaining 1 tbsp olive oil, oregano, salt and pepper.
+- Toss bell pepper and onion slices with remaining 1 tablespoon olive oil, oregano, salt and pepper.

 - Place chicken on a sheet pan lined with parchment or a silicone baking mat.
 Spread peppers and onions on the sheet pan around the chicken in a single layer.
 Cook 20 minutes.